MahmoudZohdy/Anti-Analysis-DebuggerInjection/README.md

 # Anti-Analysis-DebuggerInjection

-In This Project i try to highlight some interesting Anti-Analysis technique, it works by injecting ShellCode inside the debugger itself while it debug our process and control what event the debugger receive from us, in our case we removed all the event that is caused by HW Break Point.
+In This Project i try to highlight some interesting Anti-Analysis technique, it works by injecting ShellCode inside the debugger itself while it debug our process and control what event the debugger receive from us, in our case i removed all the event that is caused by HW Break Point.

 ### i divided the work to the folowning steps: